 “And, they should refocus the finance talent agenda to bring into the organization people who have the skill sets to retrieve the data, interpret it, and use tools such as data visualization to transform the insights into a story that’s strategic and easily understood.”

-According to McKinsey’s 2018 report on the CFO's role, a CFO has tremendous impact on capability building and the acquisition and evaluation of talent.
+According to McKinsey’s 2018 report on the CFO’s role, a CFO has a tremendous impact on capability building and the acquisition and evaluation of talent.

 CFOs have increasingly taken on board engagement and investor relations.
 In 2018, 42 CFOs reported being actively involved in board engagement, a jump up from 24 in 2016.
 Also, in 2018, 46 CFOs reported having responsibility for investor relations over 33 reporting just two years before.

 A CFO’s role has evolved from simply being a numbers-person into being a people-person.
 Do CFOs have the people skills and mindset to leverage human talent as they do capital assets?

 Why does adding HR responsibilities to the CFO role make sense?

 The trend of CHROs reporting to the CFO rather than the CEO had some worried but during times of recovery, this change in a CFO’s role has its merits.

 After the Great Recession, the head of the CFO Alliance, Nick Araco, explained why HR tasks ought to be under the purview of a CFO, especially during recovery periods: